-Well I’m slightly better off to budget than last month, but not by much.
+I’m slightly better off to Budget than last month, but not by much.

-I do have to put some of these purchases on my credit card because sometimes theirs get declined.
+I have to put some of these purchases on my credit card because sometimes theirs gets declined.

 But they always reimburse me for the ones that are their idea.
-So my income to actual spent is much lower than my % to budget.
+So my income to spend is much lower than my % of the Budget.

-Failures this month also include parking fees, parking in downtown Vancouver is quite expensive, and you don’t know how long you’re going to be down there for.
+Failures this month also include parking fees; parking in downtown Vancouver is quite expensive, and you don’t know how long you will be down there.

-The one thing that I learned is that always put the minimum amount of parking down that you think and you can always add more time, they have these great apps now that track your time and signal you for time remaining.
+The one thing that I learned is that you always put the minimum amount of parking down that you think, and you can always add more time; they have these great apps now that track your time and signal you for the time remaining.

 I should trust those more, but it was the first time I was using these apps quite a bit.

-And I failed a bit in my Misc category, this month was my Baby shower and my sister in law really didn’t come through on decorations, balloons etc.
+And I failed a bit in my Misc category, this month was my baby shower, and my sister-in-law didn’t come through on decorations, balloons, etc.

-So I spent about $150 of my own money to get the party looking good and party favors.
+So I spent about $150 to get the party looking good and party favors.

-Unfortunately, quite a few people cancelled on me/ didn’t show up the day of so I feel it was sort of a waste now, but I’m glad for the time I got to spend with my family that did show up.
+Unfortunately, quite a few people canceled on me/ didn’t show up for the day off, so I feel it was a waste now, but I’m glad for the time I got to spend with my family that did show up.

-Wins: All my static categories are still at their required levels.
-Especially savings for things like property taxes, sewer/water, and house insurance.
+Wins: All my static categories are still at their required levels—especially savings for property taxes, sewer/water, and house insurance.

-I’m hoping to get my Husband on board of not spending any money on the credit card going forward.
-We’ve been so good at using only one credit card for the last 2 years I’m hopeful that we can continue.
+I’m hoping to get my Husband on board for not spending any money on the credit card in the future.
+We’ve been so good at using only one credit card for the last two years that I’m hopeful we can continue.

-We also were able to save on groceries because we were away for 5 days with my mom over Easter and she took care of most meals.
+We also saved on groceries because we were away for five days with my mom over Easter, and she took care of most meals.

 We are working on trying to catch up on our power bill after a few pricey months this winter that we were not prepared for.

-Hoping to build back up our emergency fund before I get laid off for the summer.
+I hope to build up our emergency fund before I get laid off for the summer.

-We have been doing extra work with our side job and should see a big increase in income there for May.
+We have been doing extra work with our side job and should see a significant increase in income there for May.

 The goal is the side job needs to be enough to cover the vehicle payments (100/week).

-Received some positive news.
-When my husband returns back to work in July (currently on parental leave) he will be working from home.
+When my Husband returns to work in July (currently on parental leave), he will be working from home.

-So that will save on gas (drives 50km ea way) and parking (100$/month) when he returns.
+So that will save on gas (he drives 50km away) and parking (100/month) when he returns.

-Looking forward to September when we will both be back to work full-time
+We look forward to September when we will both return to work full-time.

-So March was a really hard month for me.
-You may wonder why I’m talking about March since this is April’s report, but let’s back track a minute.
+So March was a tough month for me.
+You may wonder why I’m talking about March since April’s report, but let’s backtrack briefly.

-Last month I didn’t really write anything for the budget challenge.
+Last month I didn’t write anything for the budget challenge.

-I’ve been extremely depressed with all that’s been going on in my personal and professional life, the compounding issues that never seem to end, finally took their toll on me and I broke down.
+I’ve been highly depressed with all that’s been going on in my personal and professional life; the compounding issues that never seem to end finally took their toll on me, and I broke down.

-I have a total of 13 sick and vacation days left to use up before July, so I decided to use those first before having to look at medical EI.
+I have 13 sick and vacation days left before July, so I used those before looking at medical E.I.

-Dropping down to 55% of my income (the rate of pay I would receive on a sick claim through EI) would not be ideal for anyone, and the idea of it makes me more stressed.
+Dropping down to 55% of my income (the rate of pay I would receive on a sick claim through E.I.) would not be ideal for anyone, and the idea makes me more stressed.

-I’m feeling better about things, but still worried I will have to go on Ei and have a decreased income.
+I’m feeling better about things but still worried I will have to go on Ei and decrease my income.